kanidm/kanidm/book/src/accounts/service_accounts.md

 By delegating the administration of this service account to `demo_group` this allows our `demo_user` to administer the service account.

-## Using API Tokens with Service Accounts
+## Generating API Tokens For Service Accounts

 Service accounts can have API tokens generated and associated with them.
 These tokens can be used for identification of the service account, and for granting extended access rights where the service